SF S.T.E.A.M. Academy K-5

 Essential tools for creating and interpreting visual renditions.

-Readers are made, not born, and, with this in mind,
+Readers are made, not born.

 This connection requires a carefully orchestrated symphony

-between their brains’ neural networks.
+among their brains’ neural networks.

-For example, to read the word cat,
+For instance, to read the word "cat," children need to process it visually,

-Pathways to their visual and auditory memory
+Pathways to their visual and auditory memory enable them

-ensure they can instantly store and retrieve the word.
+to instantly store and retrieve the word.

-Personalized approaches ensure that we develop
+Personalized approaches ensure that we nurture reading, writing,

 English Reading, Writing, Speaking - Daily in Core Academic Subjects